-- an unseen (glass) barrier for women and people who belong to minority groups in climbing up the corporate, political or the ladder of success regardless of whether they are qualified for the job
+- an unseen (glass) barrier for women and people who belong to minority groups in climbing up the corporate, political, or social ladder of success, regardless of whether they are qualified for the job.

-- the end to which women can climb up on a figurative ladder
+- the end to which women can climb up a figurative ladder

-- The woman made every attempt but could not break the highest and the toughest glass ceiling.
+- The woman made every attempt but could not break the highest and toughest glass ceiling.

-It is a new world, figurative phrase which came into existence when women liberated themselves enough to come up on the corporate ladders but then would get stuck at the middle management level.
-The earliest use of the phrase in the literary form can be found from the year 1984, in an article which was written by Nora Frenkiel, and within the next decade it became quite popular.
-In 1994 the Daily Telegraph used the phrase for describing a financial instrument but it is still mostly used to show caps for women and the people in minorities.
-Hillary Clinton used the phrase after she lost the US presidential election in 2016 against the presidential candidate Donald Trump.
+It is a new world, a figurative phrase that came into existence when women liberated themselves enough to come up on the corporate ladders but then would get stuck at the middle management level.
+The earliest use of the phrase in its literary form can be found in an article written by Nora Frenkiel in 1984, and within the next decade it became quite popular.
+In 1994, the Daily Telegraph used the phrase to describe a financial instrument, but it is still mostly used to show support for women and people of minorities.
+Hillary Clinton used the phrase after she lost the 2016 US presidential election to then-candidate Donald Trump.